liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-staging-content-for-publication/01-enabling-staging.markdown

 missing content.

-Lastly, the import phase makes any necessary updates or additions to the site's content, layouts, and portlets according to the publishing parameters.
+Lastly, the import phase makes any necessary updates or additions to the site's content, layouts, and apps according to the publishing parameters.
 If everything is verified and correct, the staged content is published to your live site.

 A crucial factor for successfully publishing staged content is data integrity.
 If anything is not successfully verified during the publication process, all